Rochester Regional Health: ACM Global Laboratories

+St. Lawrence Health System

+St. Lawrence Health System began in 2013 as "a new two-hospital system."
+It subsequently expanded by adding Massena Memorial Hospital in 2019.

+In 2019, as they were beginning their Massena takeover, they obtained funding for "patient-centered" training and grants "providing low-income St. Lawrence County residents free rides to non-medical destinations like pharmacies, grocery stores, farmer’s markets, self-help classes and other places that could improve their health."

+Their special services programs include inpatient detox/rehab and Center for Cancer Care.

+In January 2021, Rochester Regional Health acquired St. Lawrence Health System, a three-hospital system.
+The affiliation aims to strengthen the care that is delivered in the North Country communities served by St. Lawrence Health System.

+In 2024, Rochester Regional Health started to phase out the St. Lawrence Health branding, and replacing it with Rochester Regional Health branding for locations and facilities in the St. Lawrence region to further emphasize the unification and integration of the two health systems, as well as Rochester Regional Health's commitment to the northern region of New York.

 Sustainability

 On October 20, 2017, Rochester Regional Health announced one of the most aggressive healthcare sustainability project in the United States.
 By 2025 the health system wants to source 100% of their electrical power from renewable means.
 In order to achieve this goal, the health system will reduce electricity use through updating facility equipment, increase on and off-site generation of renewable energy by adding things like solar panels, and commit to only purchasing renewable electricity when they need to purchase electricity.

 By the end of 2025 the company anticipates it will spend $1.5 Million less in electricity needs throughout the entire health system than it does today.

 Rochester Regional Health also has aggressive plans to spearhead sustainability in healthcare that include energy efficiency, waste management, sustainable purchasing, building design, food sourcing, and community outreach and education.
 Practice Greenhealth said Rochester Regional Health's announcement of this initiative is the most ambitious sustainability commitment shared publicly by any health system is New York State, and is matched or exceeded by only a handful of other health systems in the nation.